 Bio

 Joshua earned his Ph.D. in Composition from the UCLA Herb Alpert School of Music, where he studied with David Lefkowitz, Richard Danielpour and Eric Tanguy, among others.
+His dissertation, "Vocal Timbre and Technique in Caroline Shaw's Partita for 8 Voices," examined the history, science, and use of vocal timbre, techniques and singing styles as a compositional element.
 Previously, he studied at Brown University and the San Francisco Conservatory of Music, and has studied with composers Gerald Shapiro, Chester Biscardi, and David Conte.